guardrailsio/custom-engine-seed/README.md

 Note: We don't currently support custom links to documentation, but this will be added soon.

+### Error Handling

+Make sure that the engine only returns a valid JSON output as described in the section above.
+No other output is supported at this stage.
+Error handling should be implemented to catch all exceptions and ensure that a valid JSON is returned in any case.

 ### The Test Source

 The test source is required to allow the engines to be fully self contained and testable.